hkawanishi/vehicle_detection_and_Tracking/project_writeup_hkawanishi.md

 To avoid multiple detections and reduce false positives, I implemented heat-map scheme inside `find_cars()` function (cell 11).
 I zeroed out pixels with negative values in `apply_threshold()` (cell 10).
 See the figures before and after applying the threshold.
 I imported `label` from `scipy.ndimage.measrements`  (cell 10) and put a bounding box around the labeled regions (`draw_labeled_dboxes()` in cell 10).

+This is before threshold is applied with one of the images
 ![heat image before apply threshold][image7]

+This is after threshold is applied.
 ![heat image after apply threshold][image8]

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.